SebilleK/BubbleMap/README.md

 docker-compose up
 ```

-2. Alter your .env so that DB_HOST is "127.0.0.1" and NOT "mysql". **Docker will use the latter one, while deploying the database with Prisma uses the first one.** (Important, temporary fix)
+2. Alter your .env so that DB_HOST is "127.0.0.1" and NOT "mysql". **Docker will use the latter one, while deploying the database with Prisma uses the first one.** (Important fix!)

 It's important to do this because the Prisma CLI runs on your host machine, not within docker, and the host machine would not recognize "mysql" as a valid host.